arcxp/arc-content-report/README.md

 # arc-content-report

-A suite of Python tools for analyzing and managing Arc XP content.
-This repository provides script templates for identifying redirects, analyzing unpublished wires content, and managing unused published photos in Photo Center.
+A suite of Python tools for analyzing and managing Arc XP content that are low value and candidates for deletion.
+This repository provides script templates for identifying redirects, unpublished wires content, and unused published photos.
 All modules feature parallel processing, rate limiting, and comprehensive logging for content analysis workflows.

 You are encouraged to clone the repository, run the script templates in a local development environment, and customize the script templates with customizations that make them conform to your organizations unique content and business rules.